WordPress/gutenberg/docs/reference-guides/block-api/block-deprecation.md

 # Deprecation

+> This page provides a comprehensive guide to the principles and usage of the Deprecation API.
+For an introduction check out the [tutorial on the basics of block deprecation](https://developer.wordpress.org/news/2023/03/block-deprecation-a-tutorial/) which can be found on the [Developer Blog](https://developer.wordpress.org/news/).

 When updating static blocks markup and attributes, block authors need to consider existing posts using the old versions of their block.
 To provide a good upgrade path, you can choose one of the following strategies:

 -   Do not deprecate the block and create a new one (a different name)